luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **9 May** Landtag (prorogued since February) dissolved and new elections announced.
 'For or against the soldiers' was Bismarck's slogan.

-## 10 May In England, failure of the great banking house of Overend and Gurney, followed by a crash on the Stock Exchange and a rise in the bank rate to 10 per cent.
+**10 May** In England, failure of the great banking house of Overend and Gurney, followed by a crash on the Stock Exchange and a rise in the bank rate to 10 per cent.

 **11 May** Pfordten announced that the entire Bavarian army had been ordered to the colours.
 His example was soon followed by Württemberg, Darmstadt, and Nassau.

 **11 May** Prussia raised discount rate to 9% in response to market fears (connected to the problems in the City?).

 **12 May** Clarendon to Cowley: '[W]e are willing to do anything for the maintenance of peace except committing ourselves to a policy of action that we cd. not justify & wh. wd. not be sanctioned by public opinion at home...[W]hat wd. please everybody in Europe wd. be that Italy got Venetia, Austria, Silesia, & Prussia a licking.'
 (Cf. 31/3)

 **12 May** Bloomfield-Clarendon: Mensdorff says, 'Count Bismarck's plans have been too long and too deeply laid to admit of sufficient modification at the last moment ... to be reconcilable with the interests of the Austrian Empire.'

 **12 May** Hohenlohe noted of the military parade on 12th that 'The King's appearance horrified me.
 He was ashen-grey and there were deep lines on his forehead.
 His dreadful seriousness and deep anxiety showed that he was trying to make up his mind to some vital decision'.

 13-14 May Conference of middle states at Bamberg including Hanover.

 Clark: by now Bavaria, Saxony, Württemberg, Darmstadt and Nassau had mobilised forces.
 Within a week Dalwigk told Vienna 'we are completely mobilised and will fulfil our duties to the last moment'.
 Vienna proved unable to organise serious coordination of German forces.
 Beust had proposed at Bamberg a coordination plan but Pfordten wouldn't agree and returned from Bamberg 'more pacific than ever' (Clark).
 Pfordten kept changing his mind and would not commit.
 He wanted to keep relations with Bismarck and his own role as a potential mediator open and his own generals thought Prussia's army superior to Austria's.
 (So not all shared the consensus view that Austria would win.)
 King Ludwig was thought to be mad by many.
 Pfordten had rejected neutrality but would not prepare seriously until after the war had been going a week.
 He continued talking about possible ways out of the war.
 (Clark p447 and p457ff for lots of detail re Vienna's dealings with the middle states.)

 **14 May** (WAF) Bismarck spoke to Benedetti.
 Bismarck was concerned about the confused/ confusing signals coming from Paris.
 Bismarck let drop that Napoleon had suggested to Goltz (1/5) about compensation on the Rhine, while there were also rumours of Napoleon doing a deal with Vienna.
 Benedetti, embarrassed by being kept in the dark again, suggested that his own impressions remained that Paris was not looking for a deal with Austria.
 He did not reveal that he had no idea what was going on between Napoleon, Goltz, Metternich and Nigra in Paris.
 Bismarck told him that a Major von Burg had been sent to Paris with a letter from Wilhelm to Napoleon asking for clarity.
 (Pottinger p136ff: he sent Burg because he was unhappy with Goltz's reports and wanted a direct route.
 Goltz sabotaged the mission and this worsened relations with Bismarck.)

 **15 May** Werner-Mensdorff: 'A confidential report from Count Hohenthal yesterday, which I saw, speaks of negotiations that were secretly held between Austria and Prussia on the question of the duchy; Count Bismarck, when asked about this, is said to have stated that they only took place in order to compromise Austria with regard to the medium-sized acts...'
 Cf. 25 May re Gablenz.

 **15 May** (Pottinger) There was a meeting in Paris with Drouyn and the English and Russian ambassadors in Paris about the proposed congress.
 And after much to-ing and fro-ing formal invitations were sent on 24 May.

 **16 May** Zerber: Prussia's rail deployment started.

 **16 May** Metternich-Mensdorff (possibly as a consequence of the constant intrigues around Napoleon who lied constantly to everyone): 'I have the feeling of a man who, involved by duty and by patriotism in the events of the day, understands nothing, nothing at all, of the situation.'

 **17 May** Schweinitz (back since 12th) found the Tsar in bad humour after reading despatches from Berlin.
 Gorchakov was still talking about an Austro-Prussian understanding on Bund reform but clear he would maintain neutrality.

 **18 May** Moltke given a paper from staff warning that 'Public opinion ... is increasingly hostile to the idea of the war.
 Unless the army is set in motion its morale will be seriously affected.'
-In Berlin in **May** lots of institutions lobbied for peace such as the Chamber of Commerce.
+In Berlin in Maylots of institutions lobbied for peace such as the Chamber of Commerce.

----

-# 18 May

-Lerman: Last meeting with Gerlach.
+**18 May** Lerman: Last meeting with Gerlach.
 Gerlach reported he looked 'strikingly serious, pale and agitated'.

 (WAF) Bismarck spoke to Benedetti: Major von Burg has returned without delivering the letter (cf. 14/5), Goltz says that Napoleon is preparing a conciliation program with British and Russian ambassadors.
 Bismarck attacked Napoleon's behaviour saying he was setting up an Austrian grab of Silesia in compensation for Venetia and stressed that Prussia would fight.
 Bismarck suggested that Benedetti knew about Napoleon's nefarious schemes.
 Benedetti was alarmed — actually he was in the dark but he feared that he would lose Bismarck's confidence.
 He complained to Drouyn (19/5): 'they all [all the ambassadors] imagine, and Bismarck with them, that I am in the possession of all your secrets'.
 Bismarck said to me yesterday that France's other ambassadors are speaking in an anti-Prussian sense 'and how can one believe that they are authorised to speak while you are asked to remain silent'.